Newly Discovered Dogfish Shark Species Named After Famous Explorer Known As The ‘Shark Lady’

 — Mariah Pfleger (@MariahPfleger) July 17, 2018

-This earned her the moniker “Shark Lady,” which the science community fondly uses to remember the acclaimed scientist and explorer.
+This earned her the moniker “Shak Lady,” which the science community fondly uses to remember the acclaimed scientist and explorer.

 “She is the mother of us all,” said Daly-Engel, who got to meet Clark when she joined the American Elasmobranch Society, which counted the esteemed marine biologist among its earliest members.